 Help with transport

-If you feel you may be eligible speak to your child's SEND Case Worker in the first instance as they should be able to assist you with arranging transport.
+If you feel you may be eligible speak to your child's SEND Case Worker in the first instance as they should be able to assist you with applying for transport.

-You can find further information about choosing, finding and paying for childcare in our Choosing childcare booklet.
+You can find further information about finding and paying for childcare in our Choosing childcare booklet.